jeacovy/gifme-readme/README.md

 But seriously though, who would want to do such a mondane task?
 Gross.

 ###### **Usage**
+Do note that this only supports adding a GIF to the top of the README file.
 - [Request A GIPHY API Key](https://support.giphy.com/hc/en-us/articles/360020283431-Request-A-GIPHY-API-Key)
 - Replace ```[GIPHY_API_KEY]``` in the ```.sh``` file or add this as an environment variable. *(REMEMBER, DO NOT COMMIT SECRET VALUES INTO PUBLIC REPO)*
 - Change ```tag``` in the ```.sh``` file or add this as an environment variable.
 This is just a keyword *(i.e,. mood)*.
 Without a tag, GIPHY pulls from a random pool *(likely popular gifts)*
 - Thats it.
 Enjoy!

-Do note that this only supports adding a GIF to the top of the README file.
+###### **Contributions**
+Come on, come all!
+Any way that you can imagince this can be improved, please submit a PR.
+GIF puns are highly recommended with PR titles and commits.

 ###### **Just a friendly note:**
 All memes are **Rated G** *(means ISFW)*